The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Conclusions

 In this paper, we use close binaries from Gaia DR3 to investigate the mysterious interplay with their wide tertiaries at $\gtrsim 10^3$\,AU.
 In particular, we investigate the wide tertiary fraction across four orders of magnitude in inner binary periods.
 Then we use the $v$-$r$ angles of the wide tertiaries to constrain their orientations and eccentricities.
 Our findings are as follows:

 \begin{enumerate} \item The wide ($10^3$-$10^4$\,AU) tertiary fraction increases with decreasing orbital periods of the inner binaries (Fig.~\ref{fig:WCF-P}).
-The wide tertiary fraction of eclipsing binaries (median $P_{in}=0.44$\,day) is $2.28\pm 0.10$ times higher than the field wide binary fraction, and is $3.55\pm0.22$ times higher than that of astrometric binaries with a median $P_{in}=537$\,days.
+The wide tertiary fraction of eclipsing binaries (median $P_{in}=0.41$\,day) is $2.33\pm 0.11$ times higher than the field wide binary fraction.
 The separation distributions of the wide tertiaries are similar to that of wide binaries, except that eclipsing binaries may have an excess of tertiaries around $10^4$\,AU (Fig.~\ref{fig:WCF-sep}).